-First input delay, according to Google’s explanation, is "the time from when a user first interacts with a page to the time when the browser is actually able to begin processing event handlers in response to that interaction."
+First input delay, according to Google, is “the time from when a user first interacts with a page to the time when the browser is actually able to begin processing event handlers in response to that interaction.”

 In other words:

-First Input Delay is the amount it takes a page to respond to a user the first time they try to do something on the page.
+First Input Delay is the amount of time it takes a page to respond to a user the first time they try to do something on the page.

 In order to fully understand FID, let’s look at what happens when you try to interact with a page out on the web:

-If a user tries to interact with the page while the main thread is busy processing a script, they’ll see a delay between when their action and the page responds.
-The time between when the user interacts with the page (clicks the button, for example) and the page reacts to the interaction is the "input delay".
+When a user tries to interact with an element on the page while the main thread is busy dealing with a script, there’ll be a delay between their action and the page’s response.
+The time between when the user interacts with the page (clicks the button, for example) and when the page reacts to the interaction is the “input delay”.

 At this point, you might be thinking that FID sure sounds a lot like other Google speed metrics like load time, time to first byte, first contentful paint and time to interactivity.